Hongweihuo-Lab/BSS-GED/README.md

 X. Chen, H. Huo, J. Huan, and J. S. Vitter.
 An Efficient Algorithm for Graph Edit Distance Computation.
 Knowledge-Based Systems, 163: 762–775, 2019.

 ### Feedback
-Report bugs to <jackcxy@126.com>.
+Report bugs to X. Chen <jackcxy@126.com>.
 Your feedback and test results are welcome.